Roll up, roll ’round, curve over, curve down, he said,

 Sunrise to sunrise, pay this/pay that, naught for free/always a fee,

-this dark green sea, this lost salty sea, this rolling big sea,
+ever with this dark green sea, this lost salty sea, this rolling big sea,

 Mental illness is a terrible burden both for the individual and the family, but especially when it is possible to see through the facade of the disease into the beauty of the mind and soul lost beneath the affliction.